scratch-ed/itch/packages/core/pages/index.md

 There are two more utility packages:

 - `packages/test-utils`: utilities to run the judge from jest tests, used in the exercises (see later)
-- `packages/ipm`: the "itch package manager", allows downloading SB3 files and translation data from the FTRPRF servers.

 Finally, there are exercises in `/exercises`.
 Each exercise is its own "JavaScript package", containing one or more test plans.